acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 <api name="include">
 @property {List}
   A [list](packages/api-utils/list.html) of match pattern strings.
-These define the pages to which the page-mod applies.
+These define the documents to which the page-mod applies.
 See the documentation of the `include` option above for details of `include` syntax.
   Rules can be added to the list by calling its
   `add` method and removed by calling its `remove` method.